a2stuff/a2d/notes/testplan.md

 * Configure a system with `/HD1`, `/HD1/FOLDER1`, and `/HD2`.
 Launch DeskTop.
 Open `/HD1`.
 Open `/HD1/FOLDER1`.
 Close `/HD1`.
 Open `/HD2`.
 Re-open `/HD1`.
 Re-open `/HD/FOLDER1`.
 Verify that the previously opened window is activated.

 * Launch DeskTop.
 Open a window and select multiple folder icons.
 File > Open.
 Verify that the folders open, and that the icons remain selected and become dimmed.
+* Launch DeskTop.
+Select two volume icons.
+Double-click one of the volume icons.
+Verify that two windows open.
+* Launch DeskTop.
+Open a window.
+Select two folder icons.
+Double-click one of the folder icons.
+Verify that two windows open.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Open the File menu, then press Solid-Apple+O. Verify that the folder opens, and the original window remains open.
+Repeat with Caps Lock off.
+* Launch DeskTop.
+Open a window.
+Select a folder icon.
+Open the File menu, then press Open-Apple+O. Verify that the folder opens, and the original window remains open.
+Repeat with Caps Lock off.

 ## Close Window